An Incident At School

 On one side of the class there was a crying child, holding his face and looking embarrassed.
 On the other side of the room my child, my Enneagram 8 if I’ve ever met one, arms folded across his chest, eyebrows touching in the middle, a teacher squatting down trying to talk to him.
 I didn’t even wonder what had happened.

 The volunteer assistant came up to me, ‘There’s been an incident.’
 ‘I can see that.
 Let’s go figure it out.’
 I put the toddler down near a sensory bin.

-His face relaxed a little when he saw me, I like to think he knew I’d have his back.
-The teacher was asking him what I felt like were the wrong questions ‘did you hit him?’
-It’s important to me not to undermine a teacher, especially in front of a child so I asked if I could help her sort it out, she looked relieved.
+His face relaxed a little when he saw me; I like to think he knew I’d have his back.
+The teacher was asking him what I felt like were the wrong questions: ‘Did you hit him?’
+It’s important to me not to undermine a teacher, especially in front of a child, so I asked if I could help her sort it out and she looked relieved.
 I can’t imagine she woke up expecting to deal with a brawl in the k-1 class that day.

 I asked my kid to gather his things and collected the toddler and my older son across the hall.
 We left and went for ice-cream.